carloc3/google-capstone-case-study/README.md

 2.)
 Prepare Phase

 	- The data was downloaded directly from the Divvy Bikes website: https://www.divvybikes.com/system-data
-	- went through all twelve month data for 2021 and made correction by checking the consistency of columns
+	- Went through all twelve month data for 2021 and made correction by checking the consistency of columns

 3.)
 Process Phase

-	- I added columns, formatted columns for analyzing, and filling empty cells with NA
+	- Added columns, formatted columns for analyzing, and filling empty cells with NA

 4.)
 Analyse Phase

-	- I analyzed users average & maximum ride length for member & casual riders, I used Tableau to further my analysis for all types of bikes
+	- Analyzed users average & maximum ride length for member & casual riders, used Tableau to further my analysis for all types of bikes
 	- used R to combine all twelve month data spreadsheets into a single data frame and exported the data

 5.)
 Share Phase

-	- Visualisations were created using Tableau & excel Pivot Charts as part of my analysis
+	- Visualisations were created using tableau & excel pivot charts as part of my analysis
-	- I created a presentation in which a link to my tableau public dashboard
+	- Created a presentation in which a link to my tableau public dashboard

 6.)
 Act Phase